FractalFir/tmf/README.md

 | Build Dependencies | C++ compiler, cmake, make | only standard rust tollchain |
 | Using in rust porject | Requires manual linking | installs and links automaticaly using cargo |
 ### TLDR
-tmf aims to be decnet at its job, lightweight and easy to use with Rust.
-Draco aims to be best at its job, but is bulkier and has no Rust support.
+tmf aims to be good enugh at compression, very lightweight and easy to use with Rust.
+Draco aims to be the best at compresion, but is bulkier and has no Rust support.
 ## What can lead to compression of a particular being less efficient?
 Greatly varying LOD: The save system dynamically adjusts to the LOD of the mesh.
 For example, a low-poly castle mesh may be saved with precision of 10 cm and a strawberry model may be saved with 1 mm precision.
 Saving those two object in one *mesh*(not file!) will force the castle mesh to be saved with higher precision, wasting space.
 Because most meshes will naturally have a consistent LOD, and meshes that don't would almost always lead to issues elsewhere, this problem is rarely encountered.
 # Examples